Pavithram (TV series)

-Pavithram is an Indian Malayalam-language romantic thriller drama television soap opera directed by Sunil Kariattukara.
+Pavithram is an Indian Malayalam-language romantic thriller drama television soap opera.
+It is directed by Sunil Kariattukara.
 It is an official remake of Bengali soap opera Khelaghor.
 It stars Surabhi Santosh and Sreekanth Sasikumar as lead roles.
-The show premiered on 16 December 2024 on Asianet.
 The title song for the series is sung by K.S Chithra and Anusree.

+The first season of the show aired from 16 December 2024 to 30 April 2026 on Asianet and also streaming on JioHotstar.
+The second season of the show started streaming from 13 July 2026 on JioHotstar.
+Through the second season, the show became first Malayalam soap opera to premiere directly on OTT platform.